Aggelusi/Aggelusi/README.md

-- 👋 Hi, I’m @Aggelusi
+- 👋 Good morning my good friend, my name is Aggelos but you and only you can call me Aggelusi
-- 👀 I’m interested in coding and it of course
+- 👀 I’m interested in coding and IT of course
 - 🌱 I’m currently learning C, C++ and VHDL
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 You can reach me on Discord: @aggelusi